With Dr Grant Scobie

 Date/Time: 9.00am-12.30pm, 30 April and 1 May, then 7 and 8 May

 Target audience and assumed background

-Have you done GEN’s Introduction to Macroeconomics course?
+Have you done GEN’s Introduction to Macroeconomic Principles for Policy course?
 This ‘next steps’ course extends on the concepts and policy applications that you learned in the introduction course, building on your capability to understand economic developments and their implications for your work.
 As well as understanding the nature of the economic concepts that underpin the economy, this course will enable you to better understand the role of government and the Reserve Bank in New Zealand.
-Exploring the COVID-19 case study will illuminate the key elements of macro and fiscal policy and how the impact on the economy.
+The course will explore the key elements of monetary and fiscal policy, including in the context of the policy response to Covid-19.

 While there are no formal prerequisites, it is recommended that you have either completed the GEN course: Introductory Macroeconomics; or an equivalent.

 The objective of this short course is to provide participants with a greater understanding of the basic elements of macroeconomics, with emphasis on their application to public policy analysis.
 To do this the course will help participants develop an appreciation of: